 There was plenty of storage for personal items underneath the seat's ottoman and in the in-built personal cupboards lining the cabin walls.
 The on-demand in-flight entertainment was screened on massive, crystal-clear 18-inch personal touchscreens, the largest I've experienced so far in business class.
 Quality noise-cancelling headphones were distributed.

 A round of drinks was offered about 15 minutes into the flight, followed by lunch.
-There was a tasty marinated shrimp and yam appetiser to begin with, followed by a piping-hot lentil cream soup.
-For mains, there were four choices: tenderloin of beef, sautéed red snapper, Korean bulgogi (hashed beef) or the airline's signature bimbimbap (mixed rice).
-I had the tenderloin, which was accompanied by mashed potatoes, vegetables and a red wine sauce – a good choice, with the beef a perfect medium and the vegetables cooked al dente.
+There was a tasty marinated shrimp and yam appetiser to begin with, followed by a piping hot lentil cream soup.
+For mains, there were four choices: tenderloin of beef, sautéed red snapper, Korean bulgogi (hashed beef) or the airline's signature bibimbap (mixed rice).
+I had the tenderloin, which was accompanied by mashed potatoes, vegetables and a red wine sauce – a good choice, with the beef a perfect medium and the vegetables, cooked al dente.
 There was a snack menu for those who felt peckish in between meals.

 There was a dinner service two hours before arrival in Frankfurt, comprising one Korean and two Western options.

 We got into Frankfurt 25 minutes ahead of schedule.
 I was quickly through customs and my luggage was one of the first out.

 A significant improvement over Korean Air's previous business product.
 The seat itself, and the comfort and privacy it provides, as well as the amenities, rank among the best in the skies.
 The catering was good and the on-board service quick, albeit a little inconsistent here and there.
 KE offers very competitive business class fares from Hong Kong to Seoul, and then on to Europe or the U.S.